Snigdha1808/Image_processing/README.md

 # Image_processing

-Thia is a code to perform image processing on an image.
-This code displays the original image, resized image and grayscaled image
+This program is to perform a few image processing methods like Resizing, and Gray Scaling.
+This program takes an input image through the image path.
+After the processing, the program displays original image, Resized image, and Grayscaled image.